-What is a balance transfer?
-A balance transfer occurs when you move the balance of one or more cards onto a different card that has a lower annual percentage rate.
-The money you save on interest can be used toward your principal balance.
+A balance transfer occurs when you move the balance of one or more credits cards onto a different card that has a lower annual percentage rate.
+The money you save on interest can go toward paying down the balance.

-Given how debt presents numerous obstacles for Americans, most signs would point to yes, it is a good idea to do a balance transfer.
-But it doesn’t come without its own considerations or risks.
-A balance transfer consolidates debt while giving you some breathing room on the amount of interest you’d be paying on the principal.
-The organizational benefit, if nothing else, might be reason enough to execute a balance transfer if you’re working with multiple sources of debt.
+A balance transfer consolidates debt while giving you some breathing room on the amount of interest you’d be paying on the principal — ideally, you’ll transfer your balances to a 0% APR card.
+That benefit, if nothing else, might be reason enough to execute a balance transfer if you’re working with high-interest debt or multiple sources of debt.

 That said, a balance transfer could set you back if you’re not careful.
 Credit cards rarely offer an indefinite 0% percent APR.
 Most credit cards switch to a variable APR rate after a year or so, and in some cases, the APR could be higher than what you’re used to paying on one card.
 There are also balance transfer fees to consider, but these are usually small and dependent upon the amount you’re transferring.

 - What is the APR after the introductory offer has expired?
 You don’t want your new card to put you back in the same situation you were in before you got the card.
-Make sure the APR after the introductory period has ended is lower than what you were originally paying.
+Make sure the standard APR is lower than what you were originally paying.

 - Are there any balance transfer fees?
-You’ll need to look at the fine print to see whether the balance transfer offer charges any balance transfer fees.
-Some cards don’t charge a fee, whereas others offer the first balance transfer at no cost but charge on every transfer thereafter.
-Some cards charge a balance transfer fee upfront.
+You’ll need to look at the fine print to see whether balance transfers incur transfer fees.
 Wells Fargo’s Platinum Card, for example, carries a transfer fee of $5 or 3% of the amount transferred, whichever is greater.
 After 120 days of opening the account, that rate bumps up to 5%.

 - What is the credit limit?
 Know what the balance transfer card’s credit limit is so you know whether it is enough to cover the balance you owe on your high-interest card.
 For example, say the transfer credit limit is $10,000, but you owe $12,000.
 That leaves $2,000 that won’t be transferable.

-3. Apply For the Credit Card Balance Transfer
+2. Apply for the Credit Card Balance Transfer

-Select the balance transfer offer you’d like to accept and fill out the requested information.
+Select the balance transfer credit card offer you’d like to accept and fill out the application with the requested information.
 To have the lender determine your creditworthiness, you’ll typically need to provide your:

 - Social Security number